twinfoundation/blob-storage/packages/blob-storage-rest-client/docs/reference/classes/BlobStorageClient.md

 • **options?**

-Additional options for the blob service.
+Additional options for the blob component.

 • **options.namespace?**: `string`

-The namespace to use for storing, defaults to service configured namespace.
+The namespace to use for storing, defaults to component configured namespace.

 #### Returns